dirkriehle/adap-course/CONTRIBUTING.md

 - If your contribution is one step of several, please name the underlying issue/feature/discussion
 - In any case, keep all changes small and semantically closed

-Please note that in order to avoid too much formatting confusion, we are likely to copy over slides from your slide deck to our slide deck
+Please note that in order to avoid too much formatting confusion, we are likely to copy over slides from your slide deck to our slide deck.
+This may confuse git / GitHub but ensures visual integrity of the slides.

 ## Giving credit